-Basic Terminology: direct solver phases
+Basic Terminology: direct solver phases: details

-- First look: The matrix A is factorized and then, given the right-hand side b, the factors used to compute the solution x. - Second look: - Most approaches further split the factorization into a symbolic phase (also called the analyse phase) and a numerical factorization phase that computes the factors. - The symbolic phase: typically uses only $S{A}$ to compute the nonzero structure of the factors of A without computing the numerical values of the nonzeros. - The solve phase uses the factors to solve for a single b or for a block of multiple right-hand sides or for a sequence of right-hand sides one-by-one. - Historically, the symbolic phase was much faster than the factorization phase.
-But parallelising the factorization → timings are much more closer. - Series of problems in which the numerical values of the entries of A change but $S{A}$ does not: symbolic phase just once.
+- The symbolic phase: uses typically only the sparsity pattern $S{A}$ to compute the nonzero structure of the factors of A without computing the numerical values of the nonzeros. - The solve phase uses the factors to solve for a single b or for a block of multiple right-hand sides or for a sequence of right-hand sides one-by-one. - Historically, the symbolic phase was much faster than the factorization phase.
+But parallelising the factorization → timings are much more closer. - Series of problems in which the numerical values of the entries of A change but S{A} does not: symbolic phase performed just once.